Hunaid53/H-Shop_E-commerce_Website_Django/README.md

 ## Source Code

 The source code for this project is available on GitHub.
 You can find the link in my LinkedIn profile.
+Also check my Linkedin Profile for the project video.

 ## Contact

 If you have any questions or suggestions, feel free to reach out to me.
-Happy shopping with H-shop!
+Happy shopping with H-Shop!

 ## Note

-** Please add your personal information such as mail, phoneno.,etc. in the project whereever required for the proper functioning of the project and also add required modules too.
+** Please add your personal information such as mail, phoneno.,etc. in the project whereever required for the proper functioning of the project and also add required modules too. **